Being and Nothingness: Husserl

 Important ideas in Being and Nothingness build on Edmund Husserl's phenomenology.
 To both philosophers, consciousness is intentional, meaning that there is only consciousness of something.
 For Sartre, intentionality implies that there is no form of self that is hidden inside consciousness (such as Husserl's transcendental ego).
 An ego must be a structure outside consciousness, so that there can be consciousness of the ego.

 Summary

 In the introduction, Sartre sketches his own theory of consciousness, being, and phenomena through criticism of both earlier phenomenologists (most notably Husserl and Heidegger) as well as idealists, rationalists, and empiricists.
 According to him, one of the major achievements of modern philosophy is phenomenology because it disproved the kinds of dualism that set the existent up as having a "hidden" nature (such as Immanuel Kant's noumenon); Phenomenology has removed "the illusion of worlds behind the scene".

 Based on an examination of the nature of phenomena, he describes the nature of two types of being, being-in-itself (the being of things) and being-for-itself.
-While being-in-itself is something that can only be approximated by human being, being-for-itself is the being of consciousness.
+While being-in-itself is something that can only be approximated by human beings, being-for-itself is the being of consciousness.